vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-performance-issues.md

 As an admin, you can also troubleshoot these issues on your own.

-First, you might want to check if the issue is being caused by another software.
+First, you might want to check if the issue is caused by other software.
 Read [Check with vendor for antivirus exclusions](#check-with-the-vendor-for-known-issues-with-antivirus-products).

 Otherwise, you can identify which software is related to the identified performance issue by following the steps in [Analyze the Microsoft Protection Log](#analyze-the-microsoft-protection-log).